-The reference point of the TRP carrier phase measurements is defined the same as the the reference point of for frequency range 1 and frequency range 2.
+The reference point of the TRP carrier phase measurements is defined the same as the the reference point of RTOA for frequency range 1 and frequency range 2.

 Note: It is up to UE/TRP’s implementation on how to map the carrier phase to the reference point for reporting.